 - Strategic Planning in Healthcare Organizations: Healthcare organizations have organizational goals, and nurse administrators in those settings need to understand the planning and implementation processes.
 Students in this course take a case study approach that makes examining the strategic planning process come to life.
 You’ll apply leadership and management principles designed to help you think through ways to effect positive social change in patient populations.

 Walden University is an accredited institution offering an MSN program with eight specializations.
-Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.
+Expand your career options and earn your degree using two convenient, flexible learning platforms that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.